molpoo/trading-cards-backend/README.md

-# -trading-cards-backend
+# Trading Cards Backend

-This is the backend that serves trading cards
+This is the backend that serves trading cards for the associate app: https://github.com/molpoo/trading-cards-android